Samaná Peninsula

 The Samaná Península is a peninsula in Dominican Republic situated in the province of Samaná.
 The Samaná Peninsula is connected to the rest of the state by the isthmus of Samaná; to its south is Samaná Bay.
 The peninsula contains many beaches, especially in the city of Santa Bárbara de Samaná.
 It contains three rivers.
+The peninsula was originally inhabited by the Ciguayos, who spoke the Ciguayo language at the time of Spanish intervention.

 Transportation

 The main roads are the DR-5 and the Samaná Highway, which leads from the peninsula to Santo Domingo.
 The peninsula also contains the Samaná El Catey International Airport.
 The peninsula also hosts agriculture and tourism.